Paddington, New South Wales: Five Ways

 Five Ways is an intersection with a village atmosphere located in the northern, harbour facing part of Paddington.
 As well as providing for the day-to-day needs for residents, Five Ways offers a wide range of eateries with al fresco dining.

 Back streets

 In the leafy back streets the numerous hotels are matched by the proliferation of galleries, interior design, antique dealers and restaurants.
-Despite the advent of shopping malls at Bondi Junction and Edgecliff, corner shops can still be found in many streets including: Albion, Boundary, Cascade, Elizabeth, Flinders, Gordon, Hargrave, Hopetoun, McDonald, Sutherland, Regent and Underwood Streets.
+Despite the advent of shopping malls at Bondi Junction and Edgecliff, corner shops can still be found in many streets including: Albion, Boundary, Elizabeth, Flinders, Gordon, Hopetoun, McDonald, Regent and Underwood Streets.